makstyle119/database-design/README.md

     - email
 - **Surrogate Key** is a key that is not present in the real world.
     - mostly a id column
-- **Foreign Key** is primary key use in another table to make foreign relations
+- **Foreign Key** is primary key use in another table to make foreign relations, nullable, can be repeated (because of binary relation) and changeable

 ## key Points
 - *One Entity - (table) should only contain relevant data*